IanWhitney/IanWhitney.github.io/_drafts/reykjavik-is-great-maybe-don-t-go-there.md

 Somewhere, underneath all these people, was the city of Reykjavik and its residents, the reason I wanted to come back.
 But the tourists, by sheer number alone, push the city and its residents out of view.

-This change between the city I remembered and the city I found became the man topic of conversation during the tours we took during our stay.
+This change between the city I remembered and the city I found became the main topic of conversation during the tours we took during our stay.
 Yes, we took tours.
 We were tourists, after all.

-With a sample size of two
+With a sample size of two (2!) actual Icelandic people that I managed to have long conversations with, I would say that their opinion of tourism is _mixed_.
+The life-long Reykjavik resident recognized all of the money and opportunity that the tourists brought, but also saw the destruction that came with it.
+Her friends could no longer afford to live in the city where they worked.
+Home ownership has become a fantasy as homes are split in to profitable airbnb apartments (we, ourselves, were staying at such an apartment).
+She was angry and sad that the visitors seemed to have so little interest in learning about our preserving the place that they visited.

+Much of this was echoed by our other guide, who moved to Reykjavik from a small town on the north cost.
+But he also saw that tourism meant that people his age could afford to stay in their small towns, towns that were now seeing a steady stream of tourists fleeing the crush of Reykjavik.
+Previously most of these folks would have moved to capital, or to a different country.